Fleury makes 29 saves, Wild beat Blues 5-1, take series lead

-Joel Eriksson Ek had a goal and an assist, and Jordan Greenway, Mats Zuccarello and Jonas Brodin also scored as the Wild improved to 8-8 all-time in Game 3s.
+Joel Erickson Ek had a goal and an assist, and Jordan Greenway, Mats Zuccarello and Jonas Brodin also scored as the Wild improved to 8-8 all-time in Game 3s.

 Fleury, playing in a 16th consecutive Stanley Cup playoffs, earned his 92nd career playoff win.